cyber-shinobii/writeups/htb-forest.md

 (1) Anonymous users shouldn't be able to remotely list account names and resources.
 We did this with enum4linux.
 This is how we found the service account (svc_alfresco).
 (2) Pre-authentication should be enabled to prevent the AS-REP roasting attack.
 With this enabled we wouldn't be able to get svc_alfresco's TGT hash.
 (3) Better group access controls may have prevented us from creating our own access controls to perform the Dsync attack.
 (4) Furthermore, we want to try and prevent the Dsync attack.
 This can be difficult to do since its abusing normal Active Directory functionality.
 However, we can prevent the attack by limiting the users and groups that can replicate directory changes.
 All in all, what made this box exciting was it being a use-case scenario.
-Hopefully, you enjoyed this writeup.
-I will share a video walkthrough here shortly.
+Hopefully, you enjoyed this writeup, [here](https://youtu.be/DLPgQ9ooxCQ) is the video walkthrough.